City-of-Helsinki/tabular-anonymizer/README.md

 ![Values after mondrian partitioning](documents/mondrian_plot.png?raw=true "Partitioned data")

-In anonymization process a new dataframe is constructed and groups are divided to separate rows by sensitive attribute.
+In anonymization process a new dataframe is constructed and groups are divided to separate rows by sensitive attribute (education).

 ![Anonymized dataset](documents/mondrian_anonymized.png?raw=true "Anonymized data with K=5")

+You can test this in practice with: examples/plot_partitions.py

 #### Example: K-Anonymity using DataFrameAnonymizer